JuliaDynamics/ConcurrentSim.jl/docs/src/guides/blockingandyielding.md

 Without further ado, here is the typical API used with:

 - `ConcurrentSim.Resource` which is used to represent scarce resource that can be used by only up to a fixed number of tasks.
 If the limit is just one task (the default), this is very similar to `Base.ReentrantLock`. `Resource` is a special case of `Container` with an integer "resource counter".
-- `ConcurrentSim.Store` which is used to represent a FILO stack.
+- `ConcurrentSim.Store` which is used to represent an unordered heap.
+For the ordered versions, consider `QueueStore` or `StackStore`.

 ```@raw html
 <div style="width:120%;min-width:120%;">